DCsunset/chord-dht/README.md

 ## TODO

-- [ ] Transfer keys when joining or a node is back
+- [ ] Transfer existing keys when node is down or joins the ring
 - [ ] Allow node to leave
-- [ ] Replicate keys when a node is down
-- [ ] Benchmarking